grpc/proposal/G2-http3-protocol.md

 `GOAWAY` and `PING` frames exist in HTTP/3 and serve the same purpose as in HTTP/2.
 One notable difference is the `GOAWAY` frame in HTTP/2 reports the last successfully processed stream ID.
-In HTTP/3 the `GOAWAY` frame ID value must be greater that the last successfully processed stream ID.
+In HTTP/3 the `GOAWAY` frame ID value must be greater than the last successfully processed stream ID.

 ### Exceeding deadlines